Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Origin of Optical Rebrightening

 \subsubsection{Reverse Shock Emission from Two-Shell Collision}

-To explain the rebrightening of the afterglow emission around starting from $T_0\sim1$\,day (hereafter $T_{\rm bright}$) , we first consider a scenario where a second (inner) shell of mass emitted by the central engine, with some delay of $t_{\rm em}$ in the engine frame, catches up from behind with the decelerating first (outer) shell and refreshes the shock by injecting more energy \citep[e.g.][]{Kumar-Piran-00,Sari-Meszaros-00,Zhang-Meszaros-02,Vlasis+11}.
+To explain the rebrightening of the afterglow emission around starting from $T_0\sim1$\,day (hereafter $T_{\rm bright}$) , we first consider a scenario where a second (inner) shell of mass emitted by the central engine, with some delay of $t_{\rm em}$ in the engine frame, catches up from behind with the decelerating first (outer) shell and refreshes the shock by injecting more energy \citep[e.g.][]{Kumar-Piran-00,Sari-Meszaros-00,Zhang-Meszaros-02,Vlasis+11} (see Figure~\ref{fig:shells}).
 We develop the model of two spherical shell collision in Appendix\,(\ref{sec:ref-shock}), where we calculate characteristic radii, timescales, and dynamics of the system \citep[also see, e.g.,][]{Anderson+25}.
 As the two shells collide (see Figure\,\ref{fig:shells}) a forward shock (FS) propagates into the outer shell and a reverse shock (RS) propagates into the inner shell.
 The shock jump conditions at the two shocks are different, as the outer shell is already relativistically hot while the inner shell is cold.
-The main parameters in the problem include the ratio of the kinetic energies of the two shells ($E_{\rm k,iso,6}/E_{\rm k,iso,3}$), the ratio of their initial bulk Lorentz factors ($\Gamma_{0,3}/\Gamma_{0,6}$), and the shock microphysical parameters at the two shocks.
+The main parameters in the problem include the ratio of the kinetic energies of the two shells ($E_{(6),\rm k,iso}/E_{(3),\rm k,iso}$), the ratio of their initial bulk Lorentz factors ($\Gamma_{(3),0}/\Gamma_{(6),0}$), and the shock microphysical parameters at the two shocks.
+The parenthesized numbers in the subscript refer to the regions shown in Fig.\,\ref{fig:shells}.

-In the case of a binary merger, the two shells must be emitted with negligible delay, such that $t_{\rm em}\ll T_{\rm 90}$, and therefore the inner shell must have $\Gamma_{0,6}<\Gamma_{0,3}$.
+In the case of a binary merger, the two shells must be emitted with negligible delay, such that $t_{\rm em}\ll T_{\rm 90}$, and therefore the inner shell must have $\Gamma_{(6),0}<\Gamma_{(3),0}$.
 This condition also guarantees that the inner shell must be spreading radially before the collision, i.e. it is in the thin-shell regime.
 Also, in general, if $t_{\rm em}\ll T_{\rm bright}$, then the ratio of the initial bulk Lorentz factors is fixed (see Equation\,\ref{eq:Gamma_0-ratio}), such that

-Since $\Gamma_{0,3}\sim400$ is obtained from the MCMC fits, this yields $\Gamma_{0,6}\sim8$.
+Since $\Gamma_{(3),0}\sim400$ is obtained from the MCMC fits, this yields $\Gamma_{(6),0}\sim8$.
 Figure\,\ref{fig:shell-dynamics} shows the dynamical evolution of the different shocked and unshocked regions, where we find that the RS remains non-relativistic as it crosses the inner shell, as expected for a thin shell.